-Service Recipient Rights Form Person's name: This packet contains information regarding your r from Accra, information on restriction of your righ you have questions or need additional information nts, and information of where you can go if I received the following information within five services and every year after that.
-1. A copy of my rights under the law, Minnesota.
-2. An explanation of what my rights are and the this program must help me exercise my rights. ota Statutes, section 245D.04. hat I am free to exercise my rights; and that □ This information was provided to me in a way information in another format or language, it was a restriction been placed upon one of my rigibeing? □ Yes (if yes, see rights restriction document) □ I All current rights restrictions have been explain must document and implement any restriction regain my rights as soon as possible. □ I understand that I may contact the agencies brights: ○ Office of the Ombudsman for Mental Health and Developmental Disabilities 121 7th Place E, Suite 420 Metro Square Building St. Paul, MN 55101 Phone: (651) 757-1800 or 1(800) 657-3506 Fax: (651) 797-1950 Website: www.ombudmhdd.state.mn.us □ I want that I understand.
-If I needed the was given to me in that format or language. hts, to protect my health, safety and well- No ined to me and I understand the program in, as required by law, to ensure I am able to below if I need help to exercise or protect my Minnesota Disability Law Center 430 1st Ave N, Suite 300 Minneapolis, MN 55401 Email: mndlc@mylegalaid.org Website: http://www.mndlc.org/ representative/legal representative/family me program has this person's contact information By signing this document, I am agreeing that I havabove. n in my record.
+Service Recipient Rights Form Person's name: This packet contains information regarding your rig from Accra, information on restriction of your rights you have questions or need additional information s, and information of where you can go if I received the following information within five w services and every year after that.
+1. A copy of my rights under the law, Minnesot 2.
+An explanation of what my rights are and that this program must help me exercise my right a Statutes, section 245D.04. at I am free to exercise my rights; and that Date services were started: Date This information was provided to me in a way the information in another format or language, it was that a restriction been placed upon one of my right being?
+Yes (if yes, see rights restriction document) □ Note and the placed upon one of my right being?
+All current rights restrictions have been explained must document and implement any restriction, regain my rights as soon as possible.
+I understand that I may contact the agencies be rights: nat I understand.
+If I needed the as given to me in that format or language. as, to protect my health, safety and well-oed to me and I understand the program as required by law, to ensure I am able to Office of the Ombudsman for Mental Health and Developmental Disabilities 121 7th Place E, Suite 420 Metro Square Building St. Paul, MN 55101 Phone: (651) 757-1800 or 1(800) 657-3506 Fax: (651) 797-1950 Website: www.ombudmhdd.state.mn.us I want representative/legal representative/family mem program has this person's contact information in By signing this document, I am agreeing that I have above. n my record.
 Person/Legal representative Date